-An option to download Call Report data for individual institutions is available by selecting “View or download data for individual institutions."
+An option to download Call Report data for individual institutions is available by selecting Institution Reports from the CDR PDD menu.
 Based on the selection criteria, once the requested search results have been returned, the Call Report data may be downloaded in Portable Document Format (PDF), Semicolon Delimited Format (SDF), or eXtensible Business Reporting Language (XBRL) format.
 If you have questions about the web address or financial data reported on the Call Report, please contact the financial institution directly.

-Beginning 45 calendar days after the report date, bulk data files containing all institutions who filed Call Report data are available by selecting the "Download bulk data" feature.
-All of the data items for a single quarter can be downloaded in Tab Delimited format or eXtensible Business Reporting Language (XBRL) format, or data from three selected schedules (Balance sheet, Income, and Past Due - Four Periods) can be downloaded for a particular year in Tab Delimited format only.
+Beginning 45 calendar days after the report date, bulk data files containing all institutions who filed Call Report data are available by selecting Bulk Data from the CDR PDD menu.
+All of the data items for a single quarter can be downloaded in Tab Delimited format or eXtensible Business Reporting Language (XBRL) format, or data from three selected schedules (Balance Sheet, Income Statement, Past Due - Four Periods) can be downloaded for a particular year in Tab Delimited format only.
 After the initial bulk data files are created, data will be regenerated monthly to capture amendments.

 Users can also retrieve Uniform Bank Performance Report (UBPR) data.
-Eight UBPR Reports are available online.
 Users can export the data to a delimited file for further use in Excel or as an eXtensible Business Reporting Language (XBRL) file for use in XBRL enabled tools.
-With the transition of UBPR to the CDR PDD site, the earliest date when UBPR data is available is December 2002.
+The earliest date for which UBPR data is available from the CDR PDD site is December 2002.
 If a bank converted from an OTS savings to a commercial bank charter, then UBPR data will be available from the date of the conversion forward.